 The induced replacement rate was considerably higher than in the 2011-2012 evaluation.
 This could be due in part to the way the program was marketed.
 Marketing was targeted to ZIP codes where retailer market data suggested new appliances were being purchased.
 The idea was to target households that may have an extra appliance after making a new purchase.

-However, it's possible that this marketing method may have targeted areas where customers were more likely to purchase a new appliance and the program marketing spurred their decision.
+However, it's also possible that they could have been marketing to areas where customers were more likely to purchase a new appliance and the program marketing spurred their decision.